milcent/benfordviz/README.md

 show(bdc_f2d.figure)
 ```

-As of version 0.2.0, we also have the Manitssas Tests chart, which is a union of the Ordered Mantissas and Mantissas Arc Plots, side-by-side.
+As of version 0.2.0, we also have the Manitssas Tests chart, which is a union of the Ordered Mantissas and the Mantissas Arc Plots, side-by-side.
 Since the mantissas assessment is made on the whole set (not segregated by digits), you can pass the Benford instance directly to it.

 ```python
 from benfordviz import bokeh_mantissas_chart